Welcome to Year 5

 Physical Education (P.E) and Games

 P.E and Games will be taught twice weekly.
 All children will need a suitable indoor and outdoor kit.
-The whole school also takes part daily in a Mile Run or Wake & Shake.
+The whole school also takes part in a daily run.
 It is vital they have the correct, labelled kit in school at all times.
-In Autumn term, children will have the opportunity to enjoy football, basketball and indoor gymnastic sessions.
+In Autumn term, children will have the opportunity to enjoy football, netball and indoor gymnastic sessions.
 Year Five are also lucky enough to be having swimming lessons this year.
+Class 17 will go swimming in the Autumn Term, Class 16 in the Spring Term and Class 18 in the Summer Term.

 All classes will also have the opportunity to experience our ‘Forest School’.
 For these sessions, they will need old clothes, a waterproof coat (that you don’t mind getting muddy) and a pair of wellingtons.
 We will send out further correspondence when it is applicable to your child.

-School challenges the children to read for 15 minutes every day and are asked to bring reading books to school every day.
+School challenges the children to read for 30 minutes every day and are asked to bring reading books to school every day.
 Your child will have a ZPD score which will guide them on which book to pick from our school library.
 It is really important that children are also given the opportunity to read and be heard reading at home, not only to improve fluency but also help them with the understanding of the text.
-There are examples of questions to use on your child’s reading record.
+Each child will have a reading record which needs to be completed at home each week.
+We would expect to see five comments per week which are signed by an adult.

 What have we been learning about?
 What will we be learning about?

-PSHCE Relationships – Friends and Family Health and Wellbeing Living in the wider world – Media influence Living in the wider world – Internet safety
+Relationships – friends and family health and wellbeing.
+Living in the wider world – media influence and internet safety.